Aliases for FUT9 Gene

 GeneCards Summary for FUT9 Gene

-FUT9 (Fucosyltransferase 9 (Alpha (1,3) Fucosyltransferase)) is a Protein Coding gene.
-Diseases associated with FUT9 include malaria.
-Among its related pathways are Metabolism and Other types of O-glycan biosynthesis.
+FUT9 (Fucosyltransferase 9) is a Protein Coding gene.
+Diseases associated with FUT9 include Malaria.
+Among its related pathways are terminal O-glycans residues modification and Glycosphingolipid biosynthesis - globo series.
 GO annotations related to this gene include fucosyltransferase activity and alpha-(1->3)-fucosyltransferase activity.
 An important paralog of this gene is FUT6.

 UniProtKB/Swiss-Prot for FUT9 Gene